Code-Institute-Submissions/monkees-milestone-project-one/README.md

 #### contact.html

 - **Form with submit button** - Allows users to book the band to perform at their events by completing the form and submitting their details.
 Currently, no further action is taken when the 'Submit' button is clicked - this is a limitation due to the scope of the project.
-- **Form dropdowns** - Some of the forms input fields have dropdowns, which allows users to select the relevant option from a list of options.
+- **Form dropdowns** - Some of the form's input fields have dropdowns, which allows users to select the relevant option from a list of options.
 - **Form date selector** - Allows users to choose the desired date that they want to book the band by clicking the date selector icon, which displays a calendar.
 - **Form number input field with min and max range** - Allows users to input the number of attendants to the event by either typing the number directly into the input field, or by using the higher or lower selectors.
 This field has a minimum value of 20 and a maximum value of 999999999.